Azure-Samples/azure-maps-fullscreen-control/README.md

 ---
 page_type: sample
-description: An Azure Maps Web SDK module that provides a control that uses the browser's geolocation API to locate the user on the map.
+description: An Azure Maps Web SDK module that provides a control to display the map in fullscreen mode.
 languages:
 - javascript
 - typescript